minhtaiv/avocado034_dataset/README.md

-Dataset of 101 Vietnamese avocado 034 samples
+Dataset of 101 Vietnamese avocado 034 samples.
+If you use the **Avocado034 Dataset** in your publication, report, or project, please cite it as follows:
-Nếu bạn sử dụng **Avocado034 Dataset** trong bài báo, báo cáo hoặc dự án, vui lòng trích dẫn như sau:

 **BibTeX format:**